-Discover 30 learning activities for 2 year olds!
+Discover fun 2 year old development activities!
 From educational to outdoor to craft activities, get a list of ideas to do with your toddler.

-Still, even as a non-crafty mom, I still wanted my kids to learn, especially in the toddler stage.
-At that age, they still have the same curiosity as when they were infants, but with the dexterity to do more complex tasks.
+Still, even as a non-crafty mom, I wanted to provide my kids with 2 year old development activities that encouraged the desire to learn and explore.
+After all, toddlers still have the same curiosity as when they were infants, but with the dexterity to do more complex tasks.

-I’ve listed learning activities for 2 year olds I’ve done with my kids when they were that age not too long ago.
+Below, I’ve listed activities I’ve done with my kids when they were that age not too long ago.
 I divided them into five categories for a total of 30 activities (which makes for a fun month-long challenge!).
+These activities are bound to keep your toddler busy and engaged.

-I purposefully kept these activities fun but also realistic to do.
+That said, I purposefully kept these activities realistic to do as well.
 You won’t need to buy science kits or craft supplies galore.
-And if you do decide to buy anything, they’re more than likely going to be used over and over.
+If you do decide to buy anything, you’re more than likely going to use the materials over and over.

 The categories are: